subinsebastien/hms/README.md

 for you.
 If it sounds interesting, or if you have more appealing ideas, please join us! :)

-The latest code will be live here : [http://hms-staging.pagodabox.com/]
+The latest code will be live here : [http://hms-staging.pagodabox.com/] The project mockup will be kept updated here : [https://moqups.com/napster/M60UBHOu]

 JSON
 ====